 15. Adjoint Professor, Adjoint Associate Professor, and Adjoint Assistant Professor

 These titles may be used to designate faculty who serve the university in cooperative or joint programs pursuant to a memorandum of understanding, cooperative research and development agreement, or similar partnership instrument.
 Persons holding these titles will be employees of and compensated by the partnership organization.
 They will not be deemed employees of the university.
 They will, however, have the same obligations, responsibilities, and authority as regular faculty employed directly by the university when performing faculty functions pursuant to the agreement.
 Appointments will usually be part-time for the purpose of supervising theses and dissertations or for the teaching of highly specialized courses.
 The term of the appointment shall be specified in the agreement with the partner organization.

 C. Honorific Titles

 Describes faculty positions funded by endowments set up by the university with money received from a restricted gift.
-Other requirements regarding appointment to and administration of endowed chairs and professorships are included in HOOP Policy 171 Establishment and Management of Endowments.
+Other requirements regarding appointment to and administration of endowed chairs, professorships and faculty fellowships are included in HOOP 46, Establishment and Management of Endowments.